 Demand forecasting and demand planning are related but distinct:

 Demand planning in logistics takes the forecast as input and builds an operational plan: capacity reservations, carrier contracts, inventory positioning, and resource allocation.
 Demand management in logistics is the broader discipline that wraps forecasting, planning, and execution into one continuous feedback loop.
+A forecast that nobody acts on has no value.
+The point of forecasting is to drive the plan.

 Quantitative demand forecasting uses numerical data and statistical techniques to predict future demand.
 Common quantitative methods in supply chain management include: